oracle-livelabs/database/oci-adb-iam/lab3_db-credentials-and-login/lab3_db-credentials-and-login.md

 1. Create IAM credentials for your OCI user

     ```
-    oci iam user create-db-credential --user-id $OCI_CS_USER_OCID --password Oracle123+Oracle123+ --description "DB password for your OCI account"
+    <copy>oci iam user create-db-credential --user-id $OCI_CS_USER_OCID --password Oracle123+Oracle123+ --description "DB password for your OCI account"</copy>
     ```

 2. Connect to database with IAM credentials as your OCI user.
-    >**Note:** The output for AUTHENTICATED IDENTITY and ENTERPRISE IDENTITY is obscurified in the example output to protect user information, but will appear unobscured for you.
+All values you see should match the output below except for AUTHENTICATED_IDENTITY and ENTERPIRSE_IDENTITY.
+These are unique to your user.

     ```
-    sql /nolog <<EOF
+    <copy>sql /nolog <<EOF
     connect "${OCI_USER_NAME}"/Oracle123+Oracle123+@lltest_high
     select sys_context('SYS_SESSION_ROLES', 'SR_DBA_ROLE') from dual;
     select sys_context('USERENV','CURRENT_USER') from dual;